UCLA-MDSH/ucla-mdsh.github.io/pages/FAQ.md

 **Q**: If I have a recent MPH degree from UCLA, can some of the classes be waived?\
 **A**: At the moment, no. In the future, we hope to allow mixed enrollment with the MDSH, which may allow for waiving certain classes.

+**Q**: Upon degree completion, will the transcript or degree state that the program was completed in hybrid mode, or part-time?\
+**A**: No.  Neither the transcript nor Degree will mention the hybrid course mode.
+The MDSH program is considered a full-time program for F-1 Visa purposes, however, domestic students are welcome to take the program part-time.
+Transcripts will reflect each student's actual course enrollment per quarter.

 **Q**: Can MDSH students live in the University dormitories?\
 **A**: Yes, although there may be a waiting list.

+### Finance

+**Q**: Are UCLA employees elible for a discount on tuition?\
+**A**: Since MDSH is a self-supporting graduate professional degree program, unfortunately, students are not eligible for employee discounts on tuition/fees.